Sato-Tate groups of abelian threefolds: Methods for explicit realizations of abelian threefolds

 \begin{definition} Let $\rho_M: G_{kM} \to \GL_r(\cO_M)$ be a continuous representation for the discrete topology on $\cO_M$ with kernel $G_L$.
 By an \emph{isogeny twist} of $E^r$ by $\rho_M$, we will mean an abelian variety $A_\rho$ over $k$ of dimension $r$ for which $A_{\rho,L}$ admits an isogeny to $E_L^r$ and the representation of $G_{kM}$ on $\Hom(E_L, A_{\rho,L})_{\Q} \cong M^r$ is $M$-equivalent to $\rho_M$ (meaning isomorphic as $M$-linear representations).

 From this definition, it is not clear whether isogeny twists exist or are unique; one necessary condition for existence can be described as follows.
-Let $\rho_M^c$ be the representation obtained from $\rho_M$ by precomposing with the action of $\Gal(kM/k)$ on $G_{kM}$ and postcomposing with the action of $\Gal(kM/k)$ on $\GL_r(\cO_M)$ via conjugation of matrix entries.
+Let $\rho_M^c$ be the representation obtained from $\rho_M$ by precomposing with the action of $\Gal(kM/k)$ on $G_{kM}$ and postcomposing with the entrywise action of $\Gal(kM/k)$ on $\GL_r(\cO_M)$.
 Then for an isogeny twist to exist, it is necessary that $\rho_M^c$ be $M$-equivalent to $\rho_M$.
 The stronger condition that $\rho_M^c$ be $\cO_M$-equivalent to $\rho_M$ (meaning isomorphic as $\cO_M$-linear representations) is sufficient (see Remark~\ref{remark: twisting construction1}) but not necessary (see Remark~\ref{remark: twisting construction2a} and so on). \end{definition}

 \begin{remark} In Definition~\ref{D: twisting construction0}, the field $L$ is not the endomorphism field of $A_\rho$ but of $E \times A_\rho$; the endomorphism field of $A_\rho$ is rather the kernel field of the projectivization of $\rho_M$ (as in \cite[Remark 4.4]{FS14}).